 Canada's proud history of international leadership as a voice of reason and a consensus builder has been squandered over the last decade.
 Our disengagement accelerated dramatically with the Harper era.
 Our development cooperation perspective narrowed in favour of satisfying short-term domestic constituencies and commercial opportunism, especially in the extractive sector.
+The government also ignored the ODA Accountability Act (box, page 5).
 Many international organizations and donors no longer find Canada a credible partner due to our ideological stances and non-reliability.